cb2866/cb2866/README.md

-<h1 align="center">Hi 👋, I'm Cynthia</h1>
+<h1 align="center">Hi 👋, I'm Cynthia!</h1>
 <h3 align="center">A Software Engineer (front-end focused) from the Bronx, New York</h3>

-- 🔭 I’m currently working on a project called MedExperts.
+- 🔭 I’m currently working on a project called MedExperts, a Q&A platform for medical professionals in the field of pulmonary medicine.
 Check out the repository in my pinned projects below.

 - 🌱 I’m currently studying **data structures, algorithms, and data visualization**